Last updated December 12, 2025

 The biggest cause of database performance issues comes from under-optimized queries that apply significant pressure on the database system.
 To identify these queries, look at the Expensive Queries view for your database.
 Furthermore, we’ve configured Postgres to log queries taking longer than 2 seconds, so keep an eye on your application logs as well.
 After expensive queries are identified, they can often be optimized by adding an appropriate index, although sometimes the database schema must be adjusted to achieve optimal queries.
 Always use EXPLAIN to understand how individual queries are executed and which indexes to add or remove.

-Long running queries can also have an impact on database performance because they hold locks or otherwise overconsume server resources.
-You can automatically abort long running queries at the session level by running SET statement_timeout = '20s'
+Long-running queries can also have an impact on database performance because they hold locks or otherwise overconsume server resources.
+You can automatically abort long-running queries at the session level by running SET statement_timeout = '20s' on each connection, or for all statements database wide by running ALTER DATABASE your-database-name SET statement_timeout='20s'.
+This database setting change affects all connections, including connections from analytics tools such as Dataclips.

 Watch Out for Locks

 Concurrent writes to the same rows cause Postgres to lock one transaction while the other completes.
-A large number of locks gives the impression that the database response times degrade, but in fact the locked transactions aren’t doing work at all while they wait for the appropriate lock to be granted.
+A large number of locks gives the impression that the database response times degrade, but the locked transactions aren’t doing work at all while they wait for the appropriate lock to be granted.
 In some cases, a database migration with ALTER TABLE statements seems to take a long time, but it’s just waiting for its turn to run.

-command available from the pg-extras plugin.
-Additionally, the number of locks is logged on your log stream, and it’s a good idea to keep an eye on it with the Librato addon.
+To identify locks, run the heroku pg:locks command available from the pg-extras plugin.
+Also, Heroku logs the number of locks on your log stream via the database’s metrics logs.
+It’s recommended to keep an eye on it with a monitoring add-on.

 Manage Database Bloat

 Postgres uses MVCC to enable concurrent access to data.
-This can cause dead tuples or bloat, which requires the database system to be VACUUMed in order to perform optimally.
-Postgres includes an autovacuum daemon, but it’s likely that more aggressive vacuum settings must be configured.
-Alternatively, the command VACUUM ANALYZE
+Concurrent access can cause dead tuples or bloat, which requires the database system to be VACUUM-ed to perform optimally.
+Postgres includes an autovacuum daemon, but it’s likely that you must configure more aggressive vacuum settings.
+Alternatively, you can run the command VACUUM ANALYZE frequently during times of least traffic to clean up bloat and refresh database statistics manually.

 Consider Separate Caching